wokamoto/dogmap.jp/wp-content/plugins/hotfix/readme.txt

 Read the "Complete Hotfix List" section in the description.
 A later version of the plugin may list the hotfixes in a special WordPress admin page.

 == Changelog ==
+= 1.0 =
+* Lets you update Twenty Twelve if it is shown as "broken" after installing 3.5

 = 0.9 =
 * Fix adding and updating Custom Fields.